entityc/ec-springboot-lib/README.md

 This collection of templates allow you to quickly build a Spring Boot microservice that serves both a REST API and a web based Admin UI.

-the rest endpoints are for the most part crud... also include support for file upload...
+At present it can be used to build microservices that have the following features:

+* Basic CRUD operations (create, read, update and delete).
+* Basic user authentication and authorization.
+* Simple Web Admin interface.
+* Markdown display and edit.
+* Markdown document builder.
+* File upload to AWS S3.

+> In its current state it should **not** be used for a production microservice.
+Your contributions are welcome.
+> With the help of the Spring Boot community the goal is to reach a point where it can be used for production level
+> applications.
+Until then, it is functional and can certainly serve to build prototype microservices.

 ### Prerequisites

 This library is specifically written for use with the [Entity Compiler](https://github.com/entityc/entity-compiler).
 It is recommended to first go through the [Entity Compiler Tutorial](https://github.com/entityc/ec-tutorial) before trying to understand this library.

 ### Technologies